ChendrayanV/about-powershell/content/blog/my-first-experience-with-azure-container-apps.md

 # Introduction

-Azure Container Apps is super catchy and won many hearts post the announcement in Microsoft Ignite 2021.
+Azure Container Apps is a super catchy, fantastic serverless container service and won many hearts post the announcement in Microsoft Ignite 2021.
 This blog post walks you through the simple steps to deploy a PowerShell web application to read Microsoft 365 data using Graph API.

-**Disclaimer:** My focus is well-balanced on both container apps and building a web app using the Pode PowerShell module.
-So, don’t expect the depth of container apps.
+> Disclaimer: This is my first experience using the container app.
+So, only fundamentals are my focus.

 ## Tell about Azure Container Apps